How to Tension Guy Wires

 Standard indirect methods for measuring guy wire tension are:

-• Pulse method: After making the guy wire pulse, or oscillate, you can measure the time it takes for the pulse to move up and down the wire.
+• Pulse method: After making a guy wire pulse, or oscillate, you can measure the time it takes for the pulse to move up and down the wire.
 Trained professionals can accurately perform this test and the appropriate calculations.

 • Tangent intercept method: The tangent intercept method is a useful test for structures with larger guy wires managed by crews with specialized training.
 By sighting up a guy wire and finding an intercept point at the sag of the wire, professionals can calculate the tension based on where the direct line of sight intercepts the point where the guy attaches to the tower.